ekvu/final_project/README.md

 ## Results

-The RMSE scores between the train and test set for our linear regression models were almost the same, indicating that the training and test predictions performed roughly the same.
+Our evaluation metric in this project was mainly the RMSE score while also observing the r2 score.
+The RMSE score is a measure of the square root the mean squared error, which measures the average of the distances between the actual popularity and the predicted popularity.
+The goal for this project is to minimize that distance.
+The r2 score tells us what % of the variance is explained by the model and we try to get this value as high as possible.
+The RMSE scores for our linear regression models were almost the same, indicating that the training and test predictions performed roughly the same.
 The decision tree model also performed roughly the same on the training and validation set.
-The random forest regression model and the XGBoost models performed poorer on the validation set, indicating those models were overfit.
-The models were slightly over fit, but they still performed better than our baseline model and although the random forest regression cross validated model and the xgboost cross validated models scored similarly in RMSE, the random forest model performed much better on the test set when looking at our R2 scores.
+The random forest regression model and the XGBoost models performed poorly on the validation set, indicating those models were overfit.
+Although the models were overfit, they still performed better than our baseline model.
 With these results, we are somewhat confident in our best model, the random forest regression model, and its ability generalize and predict popularity.

 ![rmse](./images/rmse_scores.png)